Traumatism/Stick/README.md

 1. build it from the source code and move the binary to our current location.

-_Compilation errors might happend due to Pyo3 stuff.
+_Compilation errors might happen due to Pyo3 stuff.
 Feel free to open an issue!_

 `cargo build && mv target/debug/stick .`